jmettraux/aachen/src/kb00_combat.md

 Some weapons or creature attacks have _shock damage_.
 It is expressed as dmg / AC and only applies to melee attacks.

-In case of miss, a weapon with shock damage automatically inflicts damage if the the opponent's AC is equal or less thant the shock damage target AC.
-Attribute modifier and magical modifiers do apply.

-If the attack hits, damage is rolled as usual.
-If the resulting damage is less than what would have been inflected with shock, it is upgraded to that shock damage.
+Shock damage indicates the minimum amount of damage inflicted, miss or not.
+The STR or DEX modifier applies, magical bonuses apply too.

+If the opponent AC is superior to the shock damage target AC, shock damage is not considered.

-For example, for fighter with STR mod of +1 and a weapon with a shock of "2 / AC 15", 2 + 1 points of damage are inflicted in case of miss against an opponent with an AC of 15 or less.
-Opponents with an AC of 16 or more incur no damage.
+For example a fighter with STR +1 uses a "2 / AC 13" sword.
+An opponent with an AC of 13 or less gets at least 2 + 1 points of damage should the fighter make a melee attack on them.
+In case of hit, 1d8 + 1 (STR) is rolled, a roll of 1 or 2 both inflict 3 points of damage.

-Should the fighter hit, at least 3 points of damage are dealt to opponents with AC <= 15.
-Other opponents see damage rolled as usual.

 ### execution attacks